-Clemson has been to a bowl game each of his four years as a full-time assistant coach.
+• Clemson has been to a bowl game each of his six years as a full-time assistant coach.

-Played a big role in Clemson winning the 2011 ACC title for the first time in 20 years.
-He has been on the staff of two ACC Atlantic Division titles in the last three years.
+• Played a big role in Clemson winning the 2011 ACC Championship for the first time in 20 years.
+He has been on the staff of three ACC Atlantic Division titles in the last five years.

-In 2011, he coached one of the top receiving duos in school history in Sammy Watkins and DeAndre Hopkins.
-Watkins, the national freshman-of-the-year and a first-team All-American, had 82 receptions for a school-record 1,219 yards and a school-record 12 receiving touchdowns.
+• In 2011, he coached one of the top receiving duos in school history in Watkins and Hopkins.
+Watkins, the national freshman-of-the-year and a first-team All-American, had 82 receptions for 1,219 yards and 12 touchdowns.
 Hopkins had 72 receptions for 978 yards.

-Helped the Tigers to a top-25 AP ranking and the ACC Atlantic Division title in his first full season as an assistant coach in 2009.
-He mentored Jacoby Ford, a Second-Team All-ACC wideout who was an NFL draft pick by the Raiders.
+• Helped the Tigers to a top-25 ranking and the ACC Atlantic Division title in his first full season as an assistant in 2009.
+He mentored Ford, a Second-Team All-ACC wideout who was an NFL draft pick by the Raiders.

-Took over as Clemson’s recruiting coordinator in 2010 and the Tigers put together a top-20 signing class in his first season at the position.
-Clemson's class was ranked #19 by ESPN.com.
+• Took over as Clemson’s recruiting coordinator in December 2008 and the Tigers put together a top-10 signing class in his first season (2009) at the position.
 Then in both 2011 and 2012, Clemson had top-10 recruiting classes.

-Son of former Clemson Associate Head Coach Brad Scott, therefore Jeff was a part of the first full-time, father-son coaching combination in Tiger football history.
+• Son of former Tiger Associate Head Coach Brad Scott (1999-10), therefore Jeff was a part of the first full-time, father-son coaching combination in Clemson football history.

-Began his coaching career at Blythewood (SC) High School and won a state title in his first year and the program’s first year.
-It is believed to be the first time that has happened in South Carolina high school football history.
+• Began his coaching career at Blythewood (S.C.)
+High and won a state title in his first year and the program’s first year.
+It is believed to be the first time that occurred in South Carolina high school football history.

-Playing Experience Lettered three years as a wide receiver and holder at Clemson (2000-02).
+Lettered three years (2000-02) as a wide receiver and holder at Clemson.

 2001 Gator Bowl ...
 2001 Humanitarian Bowl ...
 2002 Tangerine Bowl.